jovitaanderson/python-mini-games/Rock Paper Scissors/README.md

 This is a simple rock paper scissor game against the computer

 ## :memo: Instructions
-1. Choose an action, rock, paper or scissors <br />
+1. You will choose an action, rock, paper or scissors <br />
+2. Then the computer will choose an action  <br />

    Rock beats Scissors <br />
    Scissors beats Paper <br />
    Paper beats Rock <br />